This game is rated PEGI 7

 Most Pokémon games come in two variants (ie. Sword and Shield).
 Each version, although similar, is slightly different in what Pokémon it offers.
 If a friend has one version, you might consider getting the other so you can trade with each other and get all the Pokémon available over both versions.
 To trade with nearby friends, you do not need to be online, but for trades with other people across the world, you will need an internet connection and a Switch Online subscription.

-The game gets gradually more difficult, and you need to learn which Pokémon do well against which kinds of enemies, and, at a high level, you'll need to know exactly what moves to use in battle and when.
+The game gets gradually more difficult, and you need to learn which Pokémon do well against which kinds of enemies, and, at a high level, you'll need to know exactly what moves and magic to use in battle and when.
 There is significant strategy and memorisation involved in playing, and the series has a prominent competitive scene.
 There are almost 900 different species of Pokémon to collect, and each set of games adds more, keeping the gameplay fresh.

 - Pokémon Red and Pokémon Green (Feb 1996) Game Boy